Decentralized-ID/decentralized-id.github.io/unsorted/web3-and-decentralized-identity/web3.md

 A whole lot of ecosystem players at the event were pleasantly surprised to discover Web3Auth’s Key Management Infrastructure

-* [iXRPL - A Smart Contract-Powered, Self-Sovereign KYC Solution for the XRP Ledger](https://lexautomagica.com/wp-content/uploads/2021/07/iXRPL-Whitepaper.pdf) by Scott Chamberlain, Richard Holland, and Ravin Perera

-the verification is “stamped” on the User’s XRP Ledger Account with a Non-Fungible-Token, called a Human UUID, that uniquely identifies the verified individual.
-The User can then present their verified credentials, cross-checked against the XRP Ledger Account, to financial institutions to satisfy KYC requirements.
-Effectively, iXRPL “tokenises” the one-off cost of verifying your identity into a reusable asset.

 * [7 Essential Ingredients of a Metaverse](https://future.a16z.com/7-essential-ingredients-of-a-metaverse/) Liz Harkavy, Eddy Lazzarin, Arianna Simpson